galaxyproject/training-material/Metagenomics/tutorials/MOTHUR-MiSeq-SOP.md

 <!-- collapsible section until we have templating for answers -->
 <details>
   <summary>Click to view answer</summary>
   :white_check_mark: 23,488.
-Can be determined by looking at the number of lines in bad.accnos output of screen.seqs or by comparing the total number of seqs between the two summary.seqs logfiles
+This can be determined by looking at the number of lines in bad.accnos output of screen.seqs or by comparing the total number of seqs between the two summary.seqs logfiles
 </details>